 How to Perform Localization Testing and LQA—Do’s and Don’ts

-So here is a list of do’s and don’ts when considering and planning the localization testing and LQA stage of the localization of your software or web application.
+So here is an LQA and localization testing checklist of do’s and don’ts for the final testing stage of your software or web application.

 – Do create a detailed step-by-step test plan